 A decentralized application’s token might do any number of things.
 Most of the time, it provides utility within the decentralized application — for example, privacy-focused web browser Brave uses its own Ethereum-based token, the Basic Attention Token (BAT), to enable rewards and transactions within the browser.

 Cats: An Ethereum case study

-Let’s have a look at Jaguar, a cryptokitty on sale (as of December 11th) for .07 ETH:
+Let’s have a look at Jaguar, a cryptokitty for sale:

 Why does Ethereum matter?

-Here’s another way to think about it: where Bitcoin could help users avoid banks, Ethereum could help users bypass platforms like Facebook, Amazon, or any number of more complex middlemen.
-Once upon a time, developers of a game or a collectible like CryptoKitties might have launched a Farmville-style game on Facebook, or a physical product on Amazon.
+Here’s another way to think about it: where Bitcoin could help users avoid banks, Ethereum could help users bypass all manner of platforms, from Facebook to Amazon to any number of more complex middlemen.
+Once upon a time, developers of a game or a collectible like CryptoKitties might have launched a Farmville-style game on Facebook or a physical product on Amazon.

 What are some issues with Ethereum?